babli18/timeseries-case-study-on-sales-forecasting-and-consumption-analysis/README.md

   5. **Forecasting**:
      - Predicted sales from July 2005 onwards using the selected SARIMA model.
      - Evaluated predictions using Mean Squared Error (MSE).
-- **Outcome**:
-  - The model captured seasonal patterns effectively and provided reasonable forecasts for future sales.

 ---